Oliems/wg-pihole-docker/README.md

 ## Deploying wg-easy and docker-pi-hole

-Modify docker-compose.yml to add your server's static IP and your passwords for the Wireguard and the Pi-hole WebUI's then from inside the `wg-pihole-docker` directory run `sudo docker-compose up -d`.
-You should now be able to access the Pi-hole WebUI at `yourserverip/admin` or at `pi.hole/admin` and the Wireguard WebUI at `yourserverip:51821`.
+Modify docker-compose.yml to add your server's static IP and your passwords for the Wireguard and the Pi-hole WebUIs.
+Then, from inside the `wg-pihole-docker` directory, run `sudo docker-compose up -d`.
+You should now be able to access the Pi-hole WebUI at `http://yourserverip/admin` or at `http://pi.hole/admin` and the Wireguard WebUI at `http://yourserverip:51821`.

 ## Upgrading

-In order to upgrade, just stop and delete the container you want to upgarde using `sudo docker stop` and `sudo docker rm` then run `sudo docker-compose up -d`.
+In order to upgrade, just stop and delete the container you want to upgrade using `sudo docker stop container_name` and `sudo docker rm container_name` then run `sudo docker-compose up -d`.

 ## Changing the adlist

-By default, Pi-hole uses [Stenven Black's hosts files](https://github.com/StevenBlack/hosts).
-To manage the adlists, on Pi-hole's admin page you can go to Group Management > Adlists then add or remove adlists as you see fit.
-Once you are done, go Setting and click on 'Restart DNS resolver' to apply the changes.
+By default, Pi-hole uses [Steven Black's hosts files](https://github.com/StevenBlack/hosts).
+To manage the adlists, on Pi-hole's admin page you can go to `Group Management > Adlists` then add or remove adlists as you see fit.
+Once you are done, go to the `Settings` page and click on `Restart DNS resolver` to apply the changes.

 ## Useful resources